NaN-tic/trytond-carrier_code/doc/index.rst

 Carrier Code Module
 ###################

-The carrier_code module add code field in carriers.
+The carrier_code module add code and description field in carriers.